 Lab: Every SQL Migration Scenario β Hands-On

-Execute every major migration path to Azure SQL: backup/restore to VM, BACPAC to SQL DB, DMS online to SQL DB, Managed Instance Link, Log Replay Service, and transactional replication.
+Execute every major migration path to Azure SQL: backup/restore to VM, BACPAC to SQL DB, DMS (offline) to SQL DB, Managed Instance Link, Log Replay Service, and transactional replication.
 Compare downtime, complexity, and when to use each.

 DP-300 Domain: 1 β Plan and Implement Data Platform Resources (20-25%)